davidscarth/caddy-geoip/README.md

 - Use the Country database for country matching: it's roughly a tenth the size of City, so the lookup walks a much smaller search tree (more efficient).
-If you prefer to maintain only one file, the City database carries country data as well, at some cost in speed. `geoip_asn` always needs its own database.
+If you prefer to maintain only one file, the City database carries country data as well, at some cost in speed. `geoip_asn` always needs its own database unless you have Enterprise.

 ## JSON